Tip-Sy/BigData/README.md

 ## General description ##

-* This project contains my solution to a programming contest
+* This project contains my solution to the programming contest I sum up below
-* The aim of the script is to analyze big log files, and generate sorted files
+* The aim of the requested script is to process data from big log files, and generate sorted files
 * **Input**: big log files containing formatted data of song listenings
 * **Output**: two sorted files giving the 50 most listened songs according to various criteria